Travis

 Default Test Command #

-If Travis CI could not detect Maven or Gradle files, Travis CI Android builder will try to use Ant to build your project.
-By default it will use
+If Travis CI cannot detect Maven or Gradle files, Travis CI Android builder will try to use Ant to build your project.
+By default, it will use

 ant debug install test